zSnout/kama-sona/docs/README.md

 a hover style by lightening the background and border of a given element.
 And by only applying hover styles to links and buttons, we give users a clue as to what can be clicked and what is just an input field.

+**Active Fields:** If you have eyes, you will notice that some of the fields have a blue background.
+These elements are marked as "active."
+Active elements are commonly used in filters, but you might find uses for them elsewhere.
+To mark a field as active, add the `.active` class to it.
+This should be in addition to the `.field` class.

 Finally, other components also try to match the styles of `.field`.
 For instance, [RichTextArea](#richtextarea) matches the background and border styles